 All the new characters were to be students of the Astral Academy (a prestigious school, and recently often invaded institution of the Trine world).

 To hinder our mighty apprentices in their somewhat dubious quest to bypass a few years’ worth of Proper Education, the landscapes have been filled with strange and hostile creatures.

 Our early designs for the game involved very short and simple runthroughs of the game, which were to be focused around the spells, but soon we decided to add much more length to the game with new levels and challenges.

 One of our biggest challenges in Nine Parchments production was the hiring and then training of new level designers and level artists to build and illustrate the levels these student characters and terrible monsters were to populate.
 For many of these designers and artists, Nine Parchments has been their first game project, which you can hardly believe as you look at the incomprehensibly beautiful vistas they have created.

 Can you find the final version of this level in the game?

 Even though the game was playable already in GamesCom in 2016, and was sort-of completed by spring of 2017, we still felt something was missing.
 This led to the addition of unique skill trees to all of our eight characters, and giving all the staves in the game statistics, uplifting them from melee weapons to powerful wizard artifacts.

-To make this happen, we received help with these skill trees and staves from Has-Been Heroes designers who had just completed their work in HBH, and who’d gained great experience in creating abilities and balancing skills during that time.
+To make this happen, we received help with these skill trees and staves from the Has-Been Heroes designers who had just completed their work on HBH, and who had gained great experience in creating abilities and balancing skills during that time.

 As we implemented all new content and features, we had over two hundred people visit our offices, helping us focus test our game, including people from another Helsinki-based video game company!
 Thanks to their feedback, the Blink (which started as one of the spells to be found in the lost parchments) made its way to a basic ability which all characters in the game have as soon as you start the game.